Downloads (.pdf & .doc)

 There are four followspots at the top of the house, two at the extremes and two at center.
 Both positions are above balcony seating.

-The two normally used are Lycian 1275‘s (56K).
+The two normally used are Lycian Superstar 1281 LED 1000 watt.
 They are located in the center, at approximately a 45 degree angle from the stage and around 100′ throw.
-Each has one 6 color boom which accepts 4″ color media and is set up for right handed operation.
+Each has one 6-color gel 6″ boomerang selector.

-The two remaining house followspots are Colortran Colorarc 2000, which use a 1k xenon enclosed arc lamp.
+The two remaining house followspots are Lycian 1275’s.
 The spots are located at either extreme.
-Again the throw is approximately 100′, and the angle is relatively shallow, around 40 degrees.
-Both are set up for right-handed operation.
-Each has one 6-color boom which accepts 8″ color media.
-The only position to add follow spots (with the exception of truss spots) is right next to the Colortrans.
-It is never recommended to use just one of these spots as patrons who get up during the show are able to walk into the beam of light.
+The throw is approximately 100′, and the angle is relatively shallow, around 40 degrees.
+Each has one 6-color gel 4″ boomerang selector.
+Due to the lower position, patrons who get up during the show walk into the beam of light.

 * It is common that shows require more advanced sound equipment.
 Outside vendors are available locally.